 Although we’ve not yet experienced afternoon tea at The Pump Rooms ourselves, we’ve been told how incredible it is by a fellow travel blogger.
 This ultimate afternoon tea article details her experience plus her recommendations on what to order.

 As for dinner, nothing beats having either popular pub grub in a typical English pub, or a delightfully English affair at a fine dining restaurant.

 For pub food, your best bet in Bath would be The Hop Pole along Upper Bristol Road, which is a super cosy and heartwarming country-style pub.

 For a fine dining experience, you should consider The Dower House Restaurant found along the Royal Crescent.
 However, do book ahead in advance as it’s very popular.
 You can even eat al fresco if the weather’s good!

 Bath is easily accessible by car via the M4 motorway and A36 main road.
 However, parking in the city is not only difficult but expensive if you’re here for a full day.

-Coaches and buses frequent the city regularly from surrounding areas.
+Coaches and buses also frequent the city regularly from surrounding areas.
 For instance, a regular bus from Bristol to Bath only takes about an hour.

 Have you also thought about visiting the luxury thermae spa overlooking the city?
-This is still on my own bucket list to try, but I’d love to hear from you if you think it’s worth it.
+This is still on our bucket list to try, but we’d love to hear from you if you think it’s worth it.